endevver/mt-plugin-asset-color-extractor/readme.md

 # Configuration

 The maximum number of colors to be extracted can be specified on a per-blog basis.
 Visit Tools > Plugins > Asset Color Extractor > Settings to specify this option.
 Note that the option is the *maximum* number of colors to be extracted.
 Simple or small images can return few results.
+"5" is likely a good balance between what can be extracted from images; some less complex images may only find one, two, or three colors and only the most complex images will return more than ten.

+The colors are identified based upon commonality and frequency of use in the image histogram.
+Most typically, this means that the images background colors are going to appear in the palette first while less common colors will be at the end of the palette.
+The plugin reduces the image's complexity to find a color palette and this can also mean that a given color's frequency is not high enough in the histogram to extract that color.
+In other words, it's not a perfect tool.

+If you want to use a color to blend in with the image, the first extracted color is likely a good choice.
+Better accent color choices can likely be found further along in the palette -- perhaps the 3rd or 5th color extracted, for example.

 # Use